fut-infrastructure/implementation-guide/pages/_includes/ehealth-careplan-intro.md

 ### Restrictions on deletion
 In order to preserve the context and history, it is not allowed to delete subplans or procedureRequests.
 The *status* attribute can be used to either *cancel* or *complete* a plan or procedureRequest, if it is no longer relevant for the patient.

+### Responsible and responsibleHistory
+A careplan can have a number of responsible CareTeams, Practitioners or Organizations with different roles who are responsible for monitoring different aspects of the CarePlan.
+For instance a Practitioner could have the role of "monitoringResponsible".
+All responsibles referenced from element `responsible` currently hold the responsibility defined by their role.

+Historically responsible CareTeams, Practitioners or Organizations are referenced from element `responsibleHistory`.
+This structure is identical to values of the `responsible` element except that entries in `responsibleHistory` also carry a "period" which states the period during which the referenced party was responsible for the CarePlan.